-Net cash from net investment income decreased \$2.5 million for the year ended December 31, 2016, compared to the year ended December 31, 2015.
-The decline in cash collected from net investment income was principally due to higher management and incentive fees paid.
-Cash used to pay incentive fees during the year ended December 31, 2016 were \$1.6 million greater than the year ended December 31, 2015, due to an increase in our preincentive fee net investment income in the fourth quarter of 2015 and the first, second and third quarter of 2016, which were paid during the year ended December 31, 2016.
+Cash from net investment income decreased \$2.5 million for the year ended December 31, 2016, compared to the prior year.
+The decline was principally due to higher management and incentive fees paid, and cash interest.
+Cash used to pay incentive fees during the year ended December 31, 2016 were \$1.6 million greater than the year ended December 31, 2015, due to an increase in our pre-incentive fee net investment income in the fourth quarter of 2015 and the first, second and third quarter of 2016, which were paid during the year ended December 31, 2016.
 Cash used to pay base management fees during the year ended December 31, 2016 were \$0.2 million greater than the year ended December 31, 2015 primarily due to adjustments in the base management fee rate on January 1, 2015, which lead to a \$0.9 million increase in cash paid for management fees during the year ended December 31, 2016, that was offset by a reduction of \$0.7 million in management fees paid during the year ended December 31, 2016, due to a decrease in the average fair value of our investment portfolio, primarily as a result of the WM Asset Sale in the second quarter of 2015 and subsequent increase in cash and cash equivalents which are not subject to the management fee.

-Cash paid for interest increased \$0.2 million for the year ended December 31, 2016, compared to the year ended December 31, 2015, due to higher payments on SBA debentures, partially offset by lower payments on the WM Credit Facility.
+Cash interest paid increased due to higher payments on SBA debentures, partially offset by lower payments on the WM Credit Facility.
 We are required to make interest payments on our SBA debentures semi-annually in March and September through maturity.
 The weighted average outstanding balance on our SBA debentures, excluding debt issuance costs, increased from \$143.7 million for the year ended December 31, 2015, to \$149.9 million for the year ended December 31, 2016.
 Additionally, during the first and second quarter of 2015, \$65.9 million and \$22.6 million, respectively, of the weighted average outstanding balance for the year ended December 31, 2015, carried interest at a lower pre-pooling, short-term rate.
 Consequently, we paid cash interest of \$4.7 million on our SBA debentures for the year ended December 31, 2016 compared to \$3.2 million for the year ended December 31, 2015.
 This increase was partially offset by a decline in cash paid for interest on our WM Credit Facility from \$1.4 million in the year ended December 31, 2015 to \$0 in the year ended December 31, 2016, due to the retirement of that facility.